jeremyknight-me/site/posts/2025/2025-06-27-host-ai-at-home-ollama.md

   - "docker"
 ---

-As AI becomes more ubiquitous, I wanted to explore what it meant to bring it closer to home—*literally.* My locally hosted AI environment is built on three pillars: **privacy**, **learning**, and **family empowerment**.
+As AI becomes more ubiquitous, I wanted to explore what it meant to bring it closer to home *literally.* My locally hosted AI environment is built on three pillars: **privacy**, **learning**, and **family empowerment**.
 Here’s a look at why I created this setup, the tools I use, and how it’s helping me (and even my kids) explore AI in a secure, controlled environment.

 ## Why Host AI Locally